clprice32/Soccer-Data-Analysis-and-Prediction/README.md

 # Soccer-Data-Analysis-and-Prediction

 ## Overview
-Based on a online tutorial from Siraj Raval
+From an online tutorial from Siraj Raval <br>
 Build a predictive model that predicts the winner of English Premier League soccer matches based on data from previous match results

 ## Tools Used